Michal-Atlas/DawnStorm/system/index.md

 the whole crowd is divided on the subject based on the success rate of the rolls.

 ## Inventory and Items

-You'll find items to buy in the [Item Compendium](../item-compendium)

-**Makeshift** - Weapons you grab on the spot, without changing in any way, have a limit of 2 Stats of damage.
-Optimizing them in some way (sharpening the stick), limits that to 3.
-In either case, you cannot use their free maneuvers.
-To nullify these limitations, you need to succeed at an appropriate skill check and input adequate amounts of time and effort.

 ### Weapon Classes